huggingface/blog/safetensors-official.md

 [Full report](https://huggingface.co/datasets/safetensors/trail_of_bits_audit_repot/resolve/main/SOW-TrailofBits-EleutherAI_HuggingFace-v1.2.pdf)

-One import thing to note is that because the library is written in Rust, a major flaw was avoided.
-In the TensorIndexer there was a lack of bound checks.
-In C or C++ this might have lead to an Arbitrary Code Execution, but since `safetensors` is written in Rust, it simply results in a panic, so perfectly safe.
+One import thing to note is that the library is written in Rust.
+This adds an extra layer of [security](https://doc.rust-lang.org/rustc/exploit-mitigations.html) coming directly from the language itself.

 Note: This report doesn't mean that there is no flaw because it's impossible to prove the absence of flaws, however, it's a major step in giving reassurance that it